 • Lack of energy to perform daily tasks

 If you observe more than a couple of these symptoms in yourself or a loved one, it’s important to seek help right away.

 Causes of Major Depressive Disorder

 The most difficult thing about finding treatment for alcohol and major depressive symptoms is that they are hard to diagnose.
 In many cases, the symptoms can overlap and even mask the other.
-Many people who suffer from major depressive disorder may use alcohol to self-medicate.
-Those who drink frequently are at greater risk of developing depression, and subsequently increase their alcohol consumption to feel better.
+Many people who suffer from the major depressive disorder may use alcohol to self-medicate.
+Those who drink frequently are at greater risk of developing depression and subsequently increase their alcohol consumption to feel better.

 Studies have found that people with a family history of alcohol addiction or major depressive disorder have a higher risk of developing either condition.
 Those who have suffered trauma or abuse are also more likely to develop this co-occurring disorder.

 Can Alcohol Addiction Cause Major Depressive Disorder?

 While it has been found either condition can cause the other, the National Institute on Alcohol Abuse and Alcoholism has determined that it is more likely that alcohol addiction can lead to a person developing a major depressive disorder.
 When a person is struggling with alcoholism and fails to cope with their situation, they can develop feelings of depression.
 They feel weak and inadequate, which leads to more drinking to help manage their negative emotions.